 Fire Dawgs and the Proper Disposal of Electronics

-We hope that we’ve been able to help explain Indiana Electronics Disposal Regulations!
-At Fire Dawgs, we do properly dispose of electronics for our customers.
+The answer is Yes!
+At Fire Dawgs, we do properly dispose of electronics for our customers during one of our many junk removal services.
 Like most place listed above, we do charge a fee for the removal and recycling on TVs (because we too have to pay a fee to the recycling facility).
 We do not charge you extra.
-We just charge what the facility charges us, which is $10.
-Let us know if you have any questions, or would like to schedule electronics or TV removal and recycling.
-Our phone number is 317-291-3294 (DAWG), or you can Contact Us anytime online.
-We are here to help!
+We just charge what the facility charges us.
+Do you have electronics and other junk that you need disposed of?
+Then give us a call to set up your free, in-person estimate!